amosproj/amos2026ss01-zero-downtime-linux-updates/dev-env/lima/README.md

 # 3. Watch the orchestrator do its thing.
 limactl shell edge-ipc -- journalctl -u orchestrator.service -f

+# 4. start the api-server and db on your host-machine (outside the vm)
+podman compose -f .devcontainer/docker-compose.yml up -d mock-api-container postgres-container
 ```

 The orchestrator starts automatically (it's a systemd service enabled in the